The Wendy Walk

 The Liddy Shriver Sarcoma Initiative is pleased to partner with the Wendy Walk to fund cutting-edge liposarcoma research.

-The Wendy Walk was formed by the children of Wendy Landes, Matt, Ali and Jackie, to support her when she was diagnosed with liposarcoma three years ago.
-Since Wendy's diagnosis, she has undergone several surgeries and numerous aggressive chemotherapy protocols in an attempt to halt the progression of the disease.
+The Wendy Walk was formed by the children of Wendy Landes, Matt, Ali and Jackie, to support her when she was diagnosed with liposarcoma.
+In March 2013, Wendy sadly passed away after an incredibly brave, inspiring, and hard-fought, 5-year battle against this terrible disease.

 In 2010, family and friends of Wendy participated in the first annual Wendy Walk.
-In just three years, the Wendy Walk has raised more than $1 million and has funded two international collaborative research studies on liposarcoma.
-The Wendy Walk and its related events in Los Angeles, New York and Miami provide an opportunity to make a difference for thousands of people dealing with liposarcoma around the world.
+In just four years, the Wendy Walk has raised more than $2 million.
+It has funded three International Collaborative Grants on liposarcoma and one on synovial sarcoma.
+The Wendy Walk and its related events in Los Angeles, Miami, New York and Park City provide an opportunity to make a difference for thousands of people dealing with liposarcoma around the world.

 Learn About the Cause: Liposarcoma Research